High-harmonic generation driven by temporal-mode quantum states of light: Results

-These results indicate that the diagonal approximation $C_\ell(\alpha_m) \approx 1$ is indeed justified for the values of $\alpha_m$ relevant for HHG production within the integral over $Q(\alpha_m)$, such that the single-mode approximation used in Ref.~\cite{gorlach2023} is accurate for HHG with pulses in arbitrary quantum states in free space.
-For the diagonal approximation to break down, one would need to consider situations where much smaller values of $\alpha_m$ are relevant, such that small deviations $\delta\alpha$ can have a significant effect.
+These results indicate that the diagonal approximation $C_\omega(\alpha_m) \approx 1$ is indeed justified for the values of $\alpha_m$ relevant for HHG production within the integral over $Q(\alpha_m)$.
+This means that the diagonal approximation is accurate for obtaining the HHG spectrum with pulses in arbitrary quantum states in free space, consistent with the results in Ref.~\cite{gorlach2023}.
+For the diagonal approximation to break down in the few-atom limit, one would need to consider situations where much smaller values of $\alpha_m$ are relevant, such that small deviations $\delta\alpha$ can have a significant effect.
 This observation reinforces the general idea that many quantum effects in light-matter interaction require the photon number to be small, such that the quantized nature of light is relevant.
-While this is not possible for HHG in free space, where the effective pulse volume is on the order of $\lambda_0^3$, it could potentially occur in nanophotonic environments where the mode volume is strongly reduced, such that the same peak intensity can be reached with much smaller photon numbers.
+While this is not possible for HHG in free space, where the effective pulse volume is on the order of $\lambda_0^3$, it could potentially occur in nanophotonic environments where the mode volume is strongly reduced~\cite{liu2018,zograf2022,heimerl2025}, such that the same peak intensity can be reached with much smaller photon numbers.
 For $\lambda_0=800$~nm, the number of photons required to reach $I_\mathrm{HHG} = 10^{14}$~W/cm$^2$ is given by $I_\mathrm{HHG} / I_{1,\mathrm{p}} = 13.4\,V[\mathrm{nm^3}]$.
 This implies that for the smallest mode volumes predicted in plasmonic nanogap picocavities, on the order of $V \sim 1$~nm$^3$~\cite{Li2021Bright,Wu2021}, few-photon HHG could potentially be within the reach of experiment, and quantum effects could become significant.
+Note that the quantum effects discussed here which could lead to a breakdown of the diagonal approximation only concern changes in the HHG spectrum that would not be reproduced by a statistical average over a collection of classical fields weighted by the Husimi function.
+In particular, we are not considering the quantum correlations in the generated HHG field, which are known to generated even with classical driving fields, and do not make any statement about whether such correlations could be affected by quantum correlations in the driving pulse.
+This would require a treatment going beyond the mean-field approximation in the generated field, which is beyond the scope of this work.